VR-25/acc/README.md

 - Fixed Zygote-related issue that prevented accd initialization on boot.
 - Misc fixes & optimizations
 - MTK switch delay ranges from 5 to 20 seconds.

+**v2020.10.15 (202010150)**

+- Current control optimizations
+- Dynamically determine the right temperature reporter; use a dummy file (25°C) if none is found.